hsuonsivu/hsupublic/3d-models/README.md

 ### kyltti.scad

 Angled label for table.
-Text plate can be printed with two materials to improve visibility.
+Text plate can be printed with two materials to improve text visibility.
 No supports needed.

 ### lidldiffusor.scad